Qovery/documentation/website/docs/using-qovery/troubleshoot.md

 </li>
 <li>

-Your application can take a long time to start and succeed in the end.
-If it's expected, you don't want to see those messages in your logs and fix this issue, you should configure the behavior of the desired probe.
-For example delay the time to check from 30s to 60s.
-All options are [available here][docs.using-qovery.configuration.advanced-settings#kubernetes-probes].
+Your application is too to long to start.
+Try to grow the the [initial delay check][docs.using-qovery.configuration.advanced-settings] (liveness_probeinitial_delay_seconds parameter).
+Try for example delay the time to check from 30s to 120s.

 </li>
 </ol>